SK25397938/s92/README.md

 Clean chat interface with loading feedback
 Modular and scalable backend architecture

+What-If Analysis Module

+The What-If module is an interactive feature designed to simulate financial scenarios and help users understand the consequences of their decisions before taking action.

+It allows users to input hypothetical situations such as sending money abroad, exceeding regulatory limits, or performing specific financial transactions.
+The system then evaluates the scenario using predefined rules and regulatory guidelines (such as RBI and FEMA) and provides a structured response explaining whether the action is compliant, risky, or restricted.

+Key Capabilities
+Scenario-based analysis of financial decisions Rule-based compliance evaluation
+Clear explanation of outcomes and risks
+Helps users understand limits, restrictions, and regulatory impact Supports better decision-making without real financial risk Example Use Cases
+What happens if I send more than the LRS limit?
+Can I use forex for investment abroad?
+What if KYC is not completed?
+What are the consequences of non-compliance?

 Setup Instructions
 1. Clone the Repository
 git clone <your-repo-url>